May 23 – June 13, 2020

 Elizabeth Manekin, Professor of the Practice, Department of Art and Art History, Head of University Program and Academic Projects, Ackland Art Museum

-This course teaches students to “read” objects, to critically consider what works of art communicate on their own, and how a series of decisions regarding their collection and display – made by individuals and institutions – shape how we understand them.
-Through museum visits, close observation, readings, and discussion, this course will consider: manuscripts, antiquities, religious works, contemporary and historic paintings and sculpture; they also offer a range of histories and approaches that highlight major themes in the field of museums, from the trenchant legacies of colonialism, to the formation academic disciplines, to the very question of why we collect things in the first place.
+This course teaches students to “read” objects, to critically consider what works of art communicate on their own, and how a series of decisions regarding their collection and display — made by individuals and institutions – shape how we understand them.
+Through museum visits, close observation, readings, and discussion, students will examine the broader implications of those decisions and the ways in which they shape our understanding of the world around us.
+London’s museums provide a range of objects to consider: manuscripts, antiquities, religious works, contemporary and historic paintings and sculpture; they also offer a range of histories and approaches that highlight major themes in the field of museums, from the trenchant legacies of colonialism, to the formation of academic disciplines, to the very question of why we collect things in the first place.

 Meeting daily in London’s museums, with special attention to the British Museum, the National Gallery, and the Courtauld Gallery, students in this course will learn to analyze objects and display in dialogue with scholarly articles on those same subjects.
 Through close examination of its museums, students also will learn about London itself: its collections speak simultaneously to a global heritage and a uniquely English legacy.